 I’m involved in many projects, but the one that I’m assuming you’re talking about is the disability grant.
-And that’s funded by the Patient Centered Outcomes Research Institute, in the United States, the project is basically fundamentally just trying to understand the comparative effectiveness of a treatment called endovascular clot retrieval treatment to medical management for patients who have a pre-existing disability prior to their stroke.
+And that’s funded by the Patient-Centered Outcomes Research Institute, in the United States, the project is fundamentally just trying to understand the comparative effectiveness of a treatment called endovascular clot retrieval treatment to medical management for patients who have a pre-existing disability before their stroke.

 Dr. Eva Mistry 15:51

 And so that could be from many conditions, including a previous stroke, or kind of, you know, having a knee replacement or being in a wheelchair for other reasons and things like that.
 And so we’re trying to understand if offering this particular treatment to patients who have a pre-stroke disability, improves their outcomes after stroke.